The Nature of Us: Synopsis

-Set against the scenic backdrop of Cape Cod, Massachusetts, The Nature of Us explores the tender and introspective journey of Elly, a sensitive artist recently discharged from mental health treatment, and Yona, a classmate newly out of the closet.
+Set in Cape Cod, Massachusetts, The Nature of Us explores the journey of Elly, a sensitive artist recently discharged from mental health treatment, and Yona, a classmate newly out of the closet.

 Their evolving relationship unfolds over six episodes, each approximately 10 minutes long, capturing the complexities of young love, self-discovery, and emotional healing.

 Production and development

 The series was created, written, directed, shot, and edited by Josh Cox, a native of Sandwich, Massachusetts.
 Originally conceived as a feature film, Cox later restructured the project into an episodic web series to allow each chapter to develop with greater depth and emotional resonance.

 Cox cited inspiration from the Netflix series Heartstopper and the film Call Me by Your Name for the tone and themes of The Nature of Us.
-The project began development in October 2023 and represents Cox's most personal and ambitious work to date.
+The project began development in October 2023 and is seen as Cox's most personal and ambitious work to date.